TomPace101/nanopore_diffusion/notes.md

 _TODO_ put bookmarks in pdf
 - tried, but something buggy is going on.

-_TODO_ Section on D_eff needs to be clarified in light of results.
-- J = integral of j
-- j must include D_bulk
-- watch the minus sign!
-- and how does derivative become delta_c/delta_x?
-- better explanation of A

 _TODO_ split part about diffusion equation into sections:
 - governing differential equation
 - weak form